-To be able to vote, you must have been an Analog Devices shareholder of record at the close of business on June 4, 2009.
-This date is the record date for the special meeting.
-If the shares you own are held in "street name" by a bank or brokerage firm, your bank or brokerage firm, as the record holder of your shares, is required to vote your shares according to your instructions.
+To be able to vote, you must have been an Analog Devices shareholder of record at the close of business on January 16, 2009.
+This date is the record date for the annual meeting.

-Shareholders of record at the close of business on June 4, 2009 are entitled to vote on the option exchange proposal at the special meeting.
-The number of outstanding shares entitled to vote at the meeting is 291,371,207 shares of our common stock.
+Shareholders of record at the close of business on January 16, 2009 are entitled to vote on each proposal at the annual meeting.
+The number of outstanding shares entitled to vote on each proposal at the meeting is 291,190,002 shares of our common stock.